lida0804l/Motion_deblur.github.io/README.md

 </p>

 # User interface
-Here we have a user interface to perform motion deblur by following the steps:
+Here we have a user interface to perform motion deblur by the following steps:

-**Step 1**
+**Step 1** Load image
+To click on "file->Open" to load images (.jpg/.bmp/.png/.tif)

 <p align="center">
    <br>